dr-yst/org-x/dev-docs/progress.md

 - Efficient persistence of view configurations and settings
 - Maintaining performance with multiple views and complex filters/groups
 - Visual clarity with nested groups
+- Managing potentially large numbers of filter options in the sidebar

 ### Solutions and Mitigation Strategies
 - Improved debugging techniques to identify and fix test failures